eslamsamy226/task-manager-spring-boot/README.md

 # Task Manager Application Using Spring Boot
-This is my first **CRUD** (Create, Read, Update, Delete) application using spring boot, it's a user-friendly Task Management System.
+This is a **CRUD** (Create, Read, Update, Delete) application using spring boot, it's a user-friendly Task Management System.
 Built using java as a backend and bootstrap as a front-end.
 It features an authorities based user registration system. the following technologies have been used to facilitate the development proccess Spring Boot Web, Spring Data JPA & Hibernate, Spring Scurity, MySQL Database, Thymeleaf, HTML5 & Bootstrap Spring Data JPA Test.

 ## 📝Table of Contents